dagster-io/dagster/docs/sections/deploying/aws.rst

 Using RDS for run and event log storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Youu can use a hosted RDS PostgreSQL database for your Dagster run/events data.
+You can use a hosted RDS PostgreSQL database for your Dagster run/events data.
 You can do
 this by setting blocks in your ``$DAGSTER_HOME/dagster.yaml`` appropriately.

 .. literalinclude:: dagster-pg.yaml